 Step 1 Take a clean piece of cloth and apply any oil to the knife’s surface.
 Let the oil embeds into the rust.

-Step 2 Now start rubbing it with a fine-grit sandpaper.
+Step 2 Now start rubbing it with fine-grit sandpaper.
 Scrub the surface gently and restrain from applying excessive pressure.

 E. Baking Soda

 Baking soda is not too efficient at removing rust, although it can remove mild rust from the thin knife blade’s surface.
 For using baking soda, make a paste out with the help of water or preferably lemon juice.
 Apply it to the surface of the Knife and wait for 15 minutes.
-Scrub the surface with a toothbrush or dishwashing scrubber.
+Next, scrub the surface with a toothbrush or dishwashing scrubber.
 Once the rust is removed, wash it with water and apply a layer of oil.

 Best Available Knife Rust Removers

 When home remedies fail to rescue, don’t worry.
 You can find a lot of Rust removers online.
 Some are liquid-based formulations, and others are solid products.
 I have shortlisted a few products that will help you choose easily and wisely.